mbugni/DoomRunnerFlatpak/README.md

 - provide an existing "Config directory" (eg `~/doom/config`)

 #### 4 - Provide game files
-Put data files in the shared folder (eg `~/doom/data`), so both Doom Runner and the engine can access them.
+Put data files in the common folder (eg `~/doom/share`), so both Doom Runner and the engine can access them.

-The shared folder should look like this:
+The common folder should look like this:
 ```
 ~/doom/
 ├── config
 │   └── myapp
 │       └── doomsav0.dsg
-├── data
+├── share
 │   ├── freedoom1.wad
 │   └── freedoom2.wad
 └── engine